Michael Keogh (soldier): Memoirs

-Keogh's story came to light after the rediscovery of his memoirs, which he was working on at the time of death.
+Keogh's story came to light after the rediscovery of his memoirs, which he was working on at the time of his death.
 He brought the papers with him to the hospital, keeping them under his pillow.
 His son states that he found his father in a distressed state, claiming that his papers had vanished.
 A nurse stated that the only other visitor had been a "priest", and Keogh assumed that it was this man who had removed his papers.
 Keogh died two days after the incident.
 The papers were rediscovered by Keogh's grandson in 2005, finding a reference to the papers in the University College Dublin Archives.
 The papers were found bound with those donated by Moss Twomey, former Chief of Staff of the Irish Republican Army.
-It is still unknown how the papers came to be in Twomey's possession, and some of Keogh's writing from 1920 to 1964 is missing.
+It is still unknown how the papers came to be in Twomey's possession.
+Moss Twomey was a close friend of Mrs. Lizzie David Mayo and Harold’s cross, two of her sons were interned in Ballykinlar Co Down during the war of independence it is through her sons she became acquainted with Micheal Keogh Providing refuge in her shop at the time in Harold’s cross, during the 30’s she made many trips to the USA at the behest of Twomey, sending parcels to her own post office in Clanbrassil Street.
+It is through Mrs. Davis Michael Keogh and Moss Twomey became acquainted, and some of Keogh's writing from 1920 to 1964 is missing.

 Some have been more critical of the account Keogh made about his role in the Irish Brigade, and have questioned some of his claims.
 The Director of the Bureau of Military History, prefaced Keogh's Witness Statement with: " his claims to importance, which he parades on every occasion, are regarded by those who have come into official contact with him as grossly exaggerated and completely unreliable.
 Representing himself in the beginning to have been an NCO in the Brigade, his most recent letters to the press indicate that he now claims to have been a Captain and ADC to Roger Casement."